2025 Music City Bowl

-The 2025 Music City Bowl is a college football bowl game that is scheduled to be played on December 30, 2025, at Nissan Stadium in Nashville, Tennessee.
-The 27th annual Music City Bowl game will feature teams from the Atlantic Coast Conference, the Big Ten Conference, or the Southeastern Conference.
-The game is scheduled to begin at 4:30 p.m.
-CST and will air on ESPN.
-The Music City Bowl will be one of the 2025–26 bowl games that will conclude the 2025 FBS football season.
-The game will be sponsored by American diversified global insurer Liberty Mutual, the game is officially known as the Liberty Mutual Music City Bowl.
+The 2025 Music City Bowl was a college football bowl game played on December 30, 2025, at Nissan Stadium in Nashville, Tennessee.
+The 27th annual Music City Bowl game began at approximately 4:30 p.m.
+CST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by the Liberty Mutual insurance company and was officially known as the Liberty Mutual Music City Bowl.